Martine’s Pate Brisée: Easy Pie DoughJune 12th, 2017 0 comments

 - 3-6 tablespoons cold water

 - Place the flour, sugar (if using), and salt into a medium bowl and mix well with your fingers.
 Cut butter into eight pieces, add to the flour and mix the butter with the flour, using the tips of your fingers only, not the full palm.
 Mix in the butter until the mixture starts to look and feel like sand.
 Start by adding in 3 tablespoons of water and mix in until the dough starts to come together but does not crumble apart.
 If the dough is still dry and crumbly keep adding a tablespoon of water at a time just until the dough comes together but doesn’t look dry.
-Roll into a ball, place back into the bowl, cover with plastic wrap and refrigerate for about 20 minutes and the dough is firm.
+Roll into a ball, smash flat into the shape of a disk, cover with plastic wrap and freeze for about about 15 minutes until the dough is firm.

-- After the dough has rested for 20 minutes, remove from the fridge, roll out the dough to a thickness of ¼ inch, fill a 12-inch tart pan and follow instructions for the tart/pie you are making.
+- Remove the dough from the freezer, roll out the dough to a thickness of ¼ inch, fill a 10-inch tart pan and follow instructions for the tart/pie you are making.

 - Keep some in the freezer.
 After forming the dough into a ball, smash flat into a disk shape.
 Wrap in parchment paper and then plastic wrap or a gallon size freezer bag.
 Can be stored up to a month.
 Thaw the dough over night in the refrigerator, or leave on the counter for about 20-30 minutes to use immediately.